falkr/ttm4115/pages/unit-agile.md

 Before we continue, let's have a discussion on the challenges and benefits with planning:

-* Use 3 minutes and think individually about the tradeoff between planning ahead and making plan as you go ahead.
+* Use 3 minutes and think individually about the tradeoff between planning ahead and making plan as you go along.
 * Discuss your findings around the table.
 * Write down concrete challenges you face in your particular project you have observed.
 What can you do to mitigate these problems.